 Remember the blackened redfish craze back in the 1980s?
 I do, and I am here to revive that old dish, only this time with catfish caught in Northern California.

 I had my first Cajun sauce piquante a year ago, in a grubby cafe near Houma.
 It was made with alligator, and it was awesome.
 This version is made with venison, and it’s just as awesome.

 Andouille sausage is one of may favorites.
 The heavily spiced, smoked links go well with anything from a po’boy sandwich to gumbo – and you can make them with any meat.

-Dirty rice is a traditional Cajun preparation, and it happens to be quite possibly the greatest use of giblets ever — especially to those who think they hate eating offal.
+Dirty rice is a traditional Cajun preparation, and it happens to be one of the best uses for giblets ever — especially to those who think they hate eating them.
 What makes the rice “dirty” is ground up gizzards and minced liver.
-And when I say “minced,” I really mean chopped almost into a puree. […]
+And when I say “minced,” I really mean chopped almost into a puree.
+You […]